GrayFlash/NeuralNews/Steps_to_run.md

      - VS Code ( recommended , Any other suitable code editor will work )
      - npm
   2. Next you need to fork our project's GitHub repository and then clone it in your local PC.
   3. Open command line and navigate to the project folder.
-Then type the following command  ```npm install``` to install required dependencies :
+Then type the following command  ```npm install``` to install required dependencies.
-     - djn
-     - jnjks
-     - klnf
   4. Your package.json file should look like this with the following dependencies :

      ![](Images/packagejson.PNG)